Documentation showing a genuine experience is one of the ways we verify reviews, which helps us enhance the trustworthiness of our community.

 Documentation is used for clarification

-A company must only report a review to request documentation where there is doubt that the reviewer has had a genuine experience with them.
+All businesses have the right to do this, regardless of whether they subscribe to Trustpilot's paid services or not.
+And they must only flag a review to request documentation where there is doubt that the reviewer has had a genuine experience with them.

 We respect your privacy

 Any documents you provide will not be forwarded to the business and will not be visible to other users.
-We only share your order or invoice number with the reviewed company if you give us permission to do so.
+However, if your documentation includes a reference number (order ID, customer ID, or similar) we'll share that reference number with the reviewed company unless you tell us you don't want it shared.